-With great weather, affordable ticket prices, and Sunbelt destinations, spring training baseball and RVing are a perfect match.
+With great weather, affordable ticket prices, and sunny destinations, spring training baseball is one of the best sporting events for RVing.
 As February turns into March, head for the Cactus League in Arizona or the Grapefruit League in Florida.

 Most teams play in fan-friendly jewel box stadiums in warm weather meccas that offer the opportunity to enjoy the national pastime while also touring local points of interest.
 The 15 West Coast teams play in 11 stadiums in the Phoenix, Tempe, Tucson, and Scottsdale area.
 In Florida’s Grapefruit League, each team has its own home stadium in places that include Fort Myers, Fort Lauderdale, down the Space Coast, Walt Disney World, as well as Gulf Coast towns.

-Tour some desert hot-spots – while it’s not so hot – while soaking up the sun and baseball in Arizona.
-Among top RV sites are Cholla Campground in Tonto National Forest and McDowell Mountain Regional Park.
+One of the great things about RVing for spring training is the slower pace of the season and the ability to use it as an excuse to explore nearby destinations.
+You’ll want to tour some desert hot-spots – while it’s not so hot – when you travel to soak up the sun and baseball in Arizona.
+Some favorite RV sites include Cholla Campground in Tonto National Forest and McDowell Mountain Regional Park.
 Include visits to Tonto Natural Bridge Waterfall, and Boyce Thompson Arboretum State Park, as well as Desert Botanical Garden.
 Take a ride on the Verde Canyon Railroad before heading to the ballpark.

 Must-see Cactus League stadiums include the Peoria Sports Complex, which is the home stadium for the Seattle Mariners and San Diego Padres.
-Don’t eat before your come; Peoria is known for its stellar stadium cuisine, including fried Twinkies and dishes offered up by a parade of food trucks post-game.
-Historic Hohokam Park in Mesa is a vintage park, dating from the 1930s, that has been home to the Oakland Athletics since 2015.
-The vintage design makes it ideal for collecting autographs, and recent renovations have made it more comfortable.
+Don’t eat before you come!
+Peoria is known for its stellar stadium cuisine, including fried Twinkies and dishes offered up by a parade of food trucks post-game.
+Historic Hohokam Park in Mesa is a vintage park dating from the 1930s that has been home to the Oakland Athletics since 2015.

 With stadiums in scenic locations, the best weather of the year in Florida, and plentiful RV parks, Grapefruit League baseball is one of the best sporting events to visit in your RV.
 Top notch RV parks abound in Florida, many in proximity to spring training stadiums.